 A multi-focal lens may be required for your eyeglasses if you have more than one degree of astigmatism.
 This means that your vision is corrected for distance and near.

 If left untreated, astigmatism can lead to serious eye problems such as glaucoma or cataracts later in life.
-It’s important for everyone who wears glasses or contacts regularly to understand what causes their vision problems.
+It’s essential for everyone who wears glasses or contacts regularly to understand what causes their vision problems.

 Booking an appointment with qualified specialists at Jackson Davenport Vision can be a good decision if you’re looking for superior, individualized eye care.